 Recovering from an emergency is a critical component of emergency management.
 After a CDE is over, systematic actions will be taken to return to a “normal” or “pre-CDE” state.
 Also, during the recovery phase the response to the CDE will be evaluated, debrief sessions will be held and pandemic plans will be reviewed and updated based on lessons learned.

+GO TO APPENDIX K for Emergency Management - Checklists, Tools, Resources

 9.0 APPENDICES